 What are myostatin inhibitors?

 Myostatin inhibitors are drugs that block the activity of myostatin.
 Myostatin is a protein in the body that limits the growth and development of muscle.
-There is research on using these drugs for muscle wasting conditions such as muscular dystrophy and sarcopenia.
-They are also being studied for cancer related muscle loss and along with GLP-1 drugs for weight loss without concomitant loss of muscle mass.
+There is research on using these drugs for muscle-wasting conditions such as muscular dystrophy and sarcopenia.
+They are also being studied for cancer-related muscle loss and, along with GLP-1 drugs, for weight loss without loss of muscle mass.
 They are usually given by intravenous infusion or subcutaneous injection.
 Examples of myostatin inhibitors include ACE-O31, bimagrumab, domagrozumab, landogrozumab, stamulummab, and trevogrumab.

-There are naturally occurring myostatin antagonists such as follistatin (FST) that are available online; however, they may have other biological effects which makes their safety and efficacy uncertain.
-There are no approved pharmaceutical formulations of follistatin.
+There are naturally occurring myostatin inhibitors such as follistatin (FST) that are available online; however, they can have other biological effects that make their safety and efficacy uncertain.
+There are no FDA-approved pharmaceutical formulations of follistatin.

 How do myostatin inhibitors work?